gagolews/stringi/devel/sphinx/rapi/about_search_regex.md

 ## Character Classes

 The syntax is similar, but not 100% compatible with the one described in [about\_search\_charclass](about_search_charclass.md).
 In particular, whitespaces are not ignored and set-theoretic operations are denoted slightly differently.
-However, taking these differences into account, otherwise [about\_search\_charclass](about_search_charclass.md) is a good reference on the capabilities offered.
+However, other than this [about\_search\_charclass](about_search_charclass.md) is a good reference on the capabilities offered.

 The ICU User Guide on regexes lists what follows.